baomidou/mybatis-plus-doc/src/content/docs/en/plugins/index.md

 1. Multi-tenancy, Dynamic Table Name
 2. Pagination, Optimistic Lock
-3. SQL Performance Specification, Prevent Full Table Update and Delete
+3. SQL Performance Specification, Block Full Table Update & Delete

-Summary: Plugins that perform single SQL transformations should be added first, while those that do not modify SQL should be added last.
+In summary: Plugins that perform a single transformation on the SQL should be added first, while plugins that do not transform the SQL should be added last.

 :::